Wills, Trusts, and Estates

 - Establish a power of attorney.
 This legal document allows an individual to appoint a person to act for them in the event that they become incapacitated.
 The person chosen should be expected to put the other person’s needs and wishes ahead of their own.

-New Jersey Estates Lawyers at Lyons & Associates, P.C.
+New Jersey Estate Lawyers at Lyons & Associates, P.C.
 Assist Clients With Every Phase of the Estate Planning Process

-If you require skilled legal assistance with creating a last will and testament, setting up a trust, or any other aspect of the estate planning process, do not hesitate to contact the New Jersey estates lawyers at Lyons & Associates, P.C.
+If you require skilled legal assistance with creating a last will and testament, setting up a trust, or any other aspect of the estate planning process, do not hesitate to contact the New Jersey estate lawyers at Lyons & Associates, P.C.
 Our dedicated legal team will work closely with you to ensure that your affairs are in order, that your loved ones are cared for, and that your legacy is protected.
-To schedule an initial consultation, call us at 908-575-9777 or contact us online.
-Located in Somerville and Morristown, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+To schedule a free consultation, call us at 908-575-9777 or contact us online.
+Located in Freehold, Somerville, and Morristown, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.